gridstrategy2023/sample_code/README.md

 - model_development_sample.py is an example of model fit and predict, feature/shap value importance.
 - model_score.py is an example to scoring data with trained model.
 - pull_data_in_Jason.ipynb is an example of pulling multiple Jason files and convert them into a single tabular dataframe.
+- ML_pipeline.ipynb builds pipeline to process data and fit models.
+It runs and compares three models (e.g. linear, KNN regressor and Xgboost regresson)